tilburgsciencehub/website/content/tutorials/project-setup/principles-of-project-setup-and-workflow-management/checklist.md

 | Tested on different computer (Linux) | &#9744;        | &#9744;     | &#9744;     | &#9744; |    |

+{{% warning %}}
-!!! warning "Versioned any sensitive data?"
+**Versioned any sensitive data?**

 Before making a GitHub repository public, we recommend you check that you have not stored any sensitive information in it (such as any passwords).
 This tool has worked great for us: [GitHub credentials scanner](https://geekflare.com/github-credentials-scanner/).
+{{% /warning %}}